Osprey Exos 58

 See the Men's Osprey Exos 58 See the Women's Osprey Eja 58

 For a time, Osprey’s Exos 58 was the ultimate ultralight pack and a favorite among thru-hikers.
 The competition has grown significantly in recent years, but the latest model still is a compelling and well-made option among ounce-counters.
 However, it does come up short of class leaders in carrying comfort and is missing hipbelt pockets, which we find to be an extremely useful feature.
-Below we break down the Exos 58’s carrying comfort, weight, organization, ventilation, build quality and durability, fit and sizing, and more.
+Below we outline our experiences with the Exos 58.
 To see how it stacks up to the competition, see our article on the best backpacking packs.

 Similar to its heavier sibling, the popular Atmos AG, the Osprey Exos 58’s flexible backpanel practical hugs you when you don the pack.
 The mesh gives the design a comfortable feel as soon as you put it on, and I found it to be a nice match for loads around 30 pounds and under.
 You also get a thin metal frame that provides some structure and helps distribute weight, and the padding on the hipbelt and shoulder straps have a nice overall feel.